 Supportive Measures: The University will make available reasonable and appropriate supportive measures designed to restore or preserve access to educational and employment opportunities without unreasonably burdening either party; address safety concerns of the Complainant, the Reporting Party, the Respondent or broader University community; maintain the integrity of the investigative and/or resolution process; and deter retaliation.
-Supportive Measures are available whether or not a Formal Complaint is filed and regardless of whether the Complainant or Title IX Coordinator file a Formal Complaint.
+Supportive Measures are available whether or not a Formal Complaint is filed and regardless of whether the Complainant or Title IX Coordinator files a Formal Complaint.
 Supportive Measures are non-disciplinary, non-punitive individualized measures offered as appropriate, as reasonably available and without fee or charge to the Complainant or Respondent.
+More restrictive supportive measures are typically only available if there is an articulable factual foundation that would support taking such a measure and is interim in nature while the investigation is pending, unless voluntarily agreed to by the restricted party.
+The respondent will have an opportunity to challenge the decision immediately following the imposition of a more restrictive action and these more restrictive actions may be evaluated and reassessed by the University during the pendency of the investigation.
+Members of the University's Behavioral Risk Assessment Team or designee will review the student respondent's appeal to removal.
+Employee respondent's appeals would be reviewed by the AVP of HR.